Pardus-Kurumsal/documentation/nonnative-debian-packaging.md

 ## Repackaging an existing debian package

 Import `hello` deb package from Ubuntu xenial.
-Make sure you have the corrsponding deb-src in your `/etc/apt/sources.list`.
+Make sure you have the corresponding deb-src in your `/etc/apt/sources.list`.

 ```
 $ gbp import-dsc --download hello/xenial --pristine-tar --filter=.drone.yml